 New Year’s Cards

-2022 Card: Year of the Kitty (and Susan, Death’s Granddaughter from Terry Pratchett’s Discworld novels).
+(And Susan, Death’s Granddaughter, from Terry Pratchett’s Discworld novels.)
 The kid wanted to be a kitty.
 The Death of the Discworld loves cats.
-I guess it works?
+That works, right?
+Digital drawing.

-2021 Card: Year of the Jedi.
-Our most “homemade” costume yet, involving lots of electrical tape and random items from the Home Depot plumbing aisle.
+Winner for most “homemade” costume.
+Made from lots of electrical tape and random items from the Home Depot plumbing aisle.
+Digital drawing.

 2020 Holiday Card: Year of the Cowgirl.
 It was a digital-only edition; printed cards to be resumed (hopefully) in future years.
 Horsey represents an actual prop I made by stuffing one of those horse head masks with cotton batting and tying it to a s…

-2020 Card: Year of the Cowgirl.
-I made her “horsey” by stuffing one of those horse head masks with cotton batting and tying it to a stick.
-Yes, I am brilliant, thank you.
+Teresa made her “horsey” by stuffing one of those horse head masks with cotton batting and tying it to a stick.
+Digital drawing.

 2019 Holiday Card: Year of the Book Witch (and that’s me as Crowley from Good Omens).
 Prop broom constructed by me with deadwood from the yard and some battery-powered LED lights to make it extra-magical.

-2019 Card: Year of the Book Witch (and I am Crowley from Good Omens).
-I made the broom from deadwood gathered in the yard and some battery-powered LED lights for sparkle.
+(And Mom is Crowley from Good Omens.)
+Teresa made the broom from deadwood gathered in the yard and some battery-powered LED lights for sparkle.
+Digital drawing from pencil original, printed on card stock.

 2018 Holiday Card: Year of the Mummy (with the Girl Avenger is her backup, in my Girl Han Solo costume).